- unlike a conventional plug socket, a charge point communicates directly with your car, making charging at home much safer

-Funding is currently available towards the cost of home charge points for electric vehicles from the Energy Saving Trust and the Office for Low Emission Vehicles (OLEV).
-Please note this Energy Saving Trust funding is available for addresses in Scotland only.
+Funding towards the cost of home charge points for electric vehicles from Energy Saving Trust and the Office for Low Emission Vehicles (OLEV).
+This funding is available for addresses in Scotland only.

 What are the benefits of having a home charge point?

 How do I access funding for my home charge point?

 As part of its Electric Vehicle Homecharge scheme, OLEV currently offers applicants £350 towards the cost of a home charge point and Energy Saving Trust will provide up to £300 further funding on top of this, with an additional £100 available for those in the most remote parts of Scotland (please see the Terms and Conditions section below for further details).

 The initial £350 covered by OLEV will be paid to your supplier directly by OLEV.
 Any funding claimed from Energy Saving Trust will need to be done so retrospectively – you will pay your supplier and Energy Saving Trust will then provide you with your reimbursement.
 Any remaining costs above the £350 provided by OLEV and the funding provided by Energy Saving Trust you would need to pay for yourself.